Differences between Cross-selling and Upselling

 What is cross-selling?

 Cross-selling is the process of encouraging customers to purchase products or services in addition to the original items they intended to purchase.
-Oftentimes the cross-sold items are complementary to one another, so customers have more of a reason to purchase both of them.
+Oftentimes the cross-sold items are complementary to one another, so customers have more of a reason to purchase both.

 As most customers are ready to make a purchase at this step anyway, they have already gotten over a major hurdle and are more likely to make a last-minute impulse purchase.